 Making a great website takes a lot of time and planning.
 In other to accomplish this, one needs to follow seven steps or guidelines.
 For the developer to manage his/her time wisely, a timeline must be developed using the Gantt Chart (Svetlana, 2015).
 If the steps listed in this discussion are appropriately followed the end product will be a good website.

-A Gantt chart is a form of a bar chart which illustrates the project schedule displaying timeframe and milestones, defined by dictionary.com.
-Once this is completed, and the developer has a timeline of which he/she can use to output a good website.
+A Gantt chart is a form of a bar chart that illustrates the project schedule displaying timeframe and milestones, defined by dictionary.com.
+Once this is completed, the developer has a timeline that he/she can use to output a good website.

 1) Information Gathering

 The first and most important step in creating a website is gathering information.
 Finding the website’s purpose, main objective, and target audience will need thorough investigation.
 When done properly, the developer will be able to choose the features and technology required to create a fantastic website.
 The planning stage, the following step in the development process, is now accessible to the developer.

 The information obtained in the first stage of development was used by the developer in this step to create the site’s general layout.
 The sitemap is an outline of the website’s structure that is created after a wireframe design is created to show the client what the finished product will look like.
 The sitemap displays the connections between each page on the website as well as the connections between the home page and the remainder of the website.
 The wireframe serves as an example of the site’s mockup layout and how the information will be presented in the final product.
 This step will also include choosing the technology that will be utilized to create the site.